Anish Giri: 2020–2022

 Giri played in the Candidates Tournament 2020 which was suspended at the halfway point due to the COVID-19 pandemic.
 At the time he was on shared third place, with 3½/7, one point behind the two leaders.
 His second during the event was Erwin l'Ami.
-At the continuation of the Candidates Tournament in April 2021, he finished shared on third place with 7.5/14, together with Fabiano Caruana.
+With two rounds to go, Anish had great chances to win the Candidates with 7.5/12.
+At the continuation of the Candidates Tournament in April 2021, he finished shared on third place with 7½/14, together with Fabiano Caruana.

 From 12 to 14 June 2020, Giri participated in the MrDodgy Invitational.
 He managed to win first place in this event, beating GM David Navara 7–2 in the finals.

 At the 83rd Tata Steel Masters held in January, Giri shared first place with Jorden van Foreest on a score of 8½/13 (+4-0=9).
 The tie-break involved two blitz games, followed by an armageddon game if scores were level after blitz.
 They drew both blitz tie-breaks and Giri lost the armageddon game when he ran out of time, despite van Foreest blundering a pawn and then a bishop in the frantic time scramble.
 Giri finished as the runner-up of the tournament.

 Giri won the 2021 Magnus Carlsen Invitational, a non-FIDE-rated online tournament, after defeating Ian Nepomniachtchi in the finals in tie-breaks.

 From 12 to 16 May 2021, Giri participated in the second edition of the MrDodgy Invitational, a blitz tournament.
 The top-seeded Giri defeated Baadur Jobava in the finals to clinch first place for the second time in a row.

 At the Chess World Cup 2021, the 4th seeded Giri was defeated in an upset by 68th seed Nodirbek Abdusattorov.

 In September 2021, Anish Giri won the Tolstoy Cup tournament organized by the State Leo Tolstoy Museum-Estate 'Yasnaya Polyana' and the Chess Federation of Russia.

 Through February and March 2022, Giri played in the FIDE Grand Prix 2022.
-In the second leg, he won his pool with a 4/6 result but lost to Dmitry Andreikin 2.5–1.5 in the semifinals.
-In the third leg, he finished last in Pool D with a result of 2.5/6, finishing 11th in the standings with seven points.
+In the second leg, he won his pool with a 4/6 result but lost to Dmitry Andreikin 2½–1½ in the semifinals.
+In the third leg, he finished last in Pool D with a result of 2½/6, finishing 11th in the standings with seven points.